Frederick III, Holy Roman Emperor: Early life

-Born at the Tyrolean residence of Innsbruck in 1415, Frederick was the eldest son of the Inner Austrian duke Ernest the Iron, a member of the Leopoldian line of the Habsburg dynasty, and his second wife Cymburgis of Masovia.
-According to the 1379 Treaty of Neuberg, the Leopoldinian branch ruled over the duchies of Styria, Carinthia and Carniola, or what was referred to as Inner Austria.
-Only three of Frederick's eight siblings survived childhood: his younger brother Albert (later to be Albert VI, archduke of Austria), and his sisters Margaret (later the electress of Saxony) and Catherine.
-In 1424, nine-year-old Frederick's father died, making Frederick the duke of Inner Austria, as Frederick V, with his uncle, Duke Frederick IV of Tyrol, acting as regent.
+Born at the Tyrolean residence of Innsbruck in 1415, Frederick was the eldest son of the Inner Austrian duke Ernest, Duke of Austria, a member of the Leopoldian line of the Habsburg dynasty, and his second wife Cymburgis of Masovia.
+According to the 1379 Treaty of Neuberg, the Leopoldinian branch ruled over the duchies of Styria, Carinthia, and Carniola, or what was referred to as Inner Austria.
+Only three of Frederick's eight siblings survived childhood: his younger brother Albert of Austria (later to be Albert VI, archduke of Austria), and his sisters Margaret of Austria (later the electress of Saxony) and Catherine of Austria.
+In 1424, nine-year-old Frederick's father died, making Frederick the duke of Inner Austria, as Frederick V, with his uncle, Frederick IV of Austria, acting as regent.

-From 1431, Frederick tried to obtain majority (to be declared "of age", and thus allowed to rule) but for several years was denied by his relatives.
+From 1431, Frederick tried to obtain the majority (to be declared "of age", and thus allowed to rule), but for several years was denied by his relatives.
 Finally, in 1435, Albert V, duke of Austria (later Albert II, the king of Germany), awarded him the rule over his Inner Austrian heritage.
 Almost from the beginning, Frederick's younger brother Albert asserted his rights as a co-ruler, as the beginning of a long rivalry.
 Already in these years, Frederick had begun to use the symbolic A.E.I.O.U. signature as a kind of motto with various meanings.
-In 1436 he made a pilgrimage to the Holy Land, accompanied by numerous nobles knighted by the Order of the Holy Sepulchre, which earned him great reputation.
+In 1436, he made a pilgrimage to the Holy Land, accompanied by numerous nobles knighted by the Order of the Holy Sepulchre, which earned him a great reputation.

-Upon the death of his uncle Duke Frederick IV in 1439, Frederick took over the regency of Tyrol and Further Austria for the duke's heir Sigismund.
-Again he had to ward off the claims raised by his brother Albert VI; he prevailed by the support of the Tyrolean aristocracy.
-Likewise he acted as regent for his nephew Ladislaus the Posthumous, son of late King Albert II and his consort Elizabeth of Luxembourg, in the duchy of Austria (Further Austria).
+Upon the death of his uncle, Duke Frederick IV, Duke of Austria in 1439, Frederick III took over the regency of Tyrol and Further Austria for the duke's heir Sigismund.
+Again, he had to ward off the claims raised by his brother Albert VI, Archduke of Austria; he prevailed with the support of the Tyrolean aristocracy.
+Likewise, he acted as regent for his nephew Ladislaus the Posthumous, son of late King Albert II and his consort Elizabeth of Luxembourg, in the duchy of Austria (Further Austria).
 (Ladislaus would die before coming of age).
-Frederick was now the undisputed head of the Habsburg dynasty, though his regency in the lands of the Albertinian Line (Further Austria) was still viewed with suspicion.
+Frederick was now the undisputed head of the House of Habsburg, though his regency in the lands of the Albertinian Line (Further Austria) was still viewed with suspicion.